 Lessons in brand relevance from Pride and Prejudice

-How is a book written over two hundred years ago still relevant to brand marketers today?
+How is a book written over two hundred years ago applicable to brand relevance today?

 ‘Twas the year 1813 when Jane Austen’s Pride and Prejudice first hit the bookstands and danced its way into the hearts of many a young woman (and man).
 Two hundred years later, Pride and Prejudice has become one of the most popular books in English literature and spawned countless film/TV show adaptations.
 Truth be told, it’s actually my mom’s favorite book and we watch every series that’s ever been made or adapted.